philsmd/7z2hashcat/README.md

 # About

-The goal of this project is to make it easy for user to convert .7z files to "hashes" which oclHashcat can crack with mode: -m 11600 = 7-Zip
+The goal of this project is to make it very easy to convert .7z files to "hashes" which oclHashcat can crack with mode: -m 11600 = 7-Zip

 # Requirements